Vexed01/Vex-Cogs/docs/cogs/anotherpingcog.rst

 Usage
 -----

-A rich embed ping command with timings
+A rich embed ping command with latency timings.

 .. _anotherpingcog-commands: